OperationNT414C/FakeCamera/README.md

 The plugin "fakecamera.suprx" doesn't have any dependency.

-The plugin "fakecamerabmp.suprx" depends on 2 kernel plugins:
+The plugin "fakecamerabmp.suprx" depends an additional kernel plugin:
- * **kuio.skprx** (https://github.com/Rinnegatamante/kuio) for "ux0:data" access even with signed titles
  * **dsmotion.skprx** (https://github.com/OperationNT414C/DSMotion) for image scrolling with motion controls

-Those dependencies must be loaded otherwise "fakecamerabmp.suprx" won't load.
+This dependency must be loaded otherwise "fakecamerabmp.suprx" won't load.

 ### Installation